Big Bear Solar Observatory: Instruments

-In 1997, the primary BBSO telescope was in the 50 cm class, as were the world's other high resolution solar telescopes.
-However, to resolve the fundamental scale in the Sun's atmosphere (photon mean free path of 100 km at the Solar surface) an aperture of at least 1.5 m is required.
-Correction of distortion by the terrestrial atmospheric distortion by adaptive optics is the enabling technology for the first facility class solar telescope built in the United States in a generation – the Goode Solar Telescope (GST).
-The GST is a 1.6 m clear aperture off-axis telescope, which feeds its unobstructed light to visible light and near-infrared (NIR) spectro-polarimeters.
+In 1997, the primary BBSO telescope was in the 50 cm class, as were the world's other high-resolution solar telescopes.
+However, to resolve the fundamental scale in the Sun's atmosphere (photon mean free path of 100 km at the Solar surface), an aperture of at least 1.5 m is required.
+Correction of distortion by the terrestrial atmospheric via adaptive optics (AO) is the enabling technology for the first facility-class solar telescope built in the United States in a generation—the Goode Solar Telescope (GST).
+The GST is a 1.6 m clear-aperture off-axis telescope, which feeds its unobstructed light to visible-light and near-infrared spectro-polarimeters.
 The GST benefits from three generations of AO, which now includes multi-conjugate AO (MCAO) in a demonstrator phase for wide-field correction.
 It is the only MCAO system in operation with three deformable mirrors.

 Light corrected by adaptive optics is fed to either the visible (VIS) or near-infrared (NIRIS) spectro-polarimeter.
 Additionally, uncorrected light can be fed to a cryogenic spectrograph (CYRA) operating out to wavelengths of 5 microns.
 BBSO also operates full-disk patrol telescopes.
 The telescopes and instruments at the observatory are designed and employed specifically for studying the activities and phenomena of the Sun.

-Construction of the GST began in 2005 and the telescope saw first light in January 2009, with first AO corrected imaging in the summer of 2010 in the NIR.
-Second generation AO corrected visible light in the summer of 2012.
-In summer 2016, first successful MCAO observations were made, which roughly trebled the corrected field of view – MCAO is essential for studies requiring wide field correction with high temporal cadence.
+Construction of the GST began in 2005 and the telescope saw first light in January 2009, with first AO-corrected imaging in the summer of 2010 in the near-infrared.
+Second-generation AO corrected visible light in the summer of 2012.
+In summer 2016, the first successful MCAO observations were made, which roughly tripled the corrected field of view—MCAO is essential for studies requiring wide-field correction with high temporal cadence.

-The GST was the largest clear aperture solar telescope in the world – able to resolve features on the Sun less than 50 km across, until it was replaced by the 4 meter Daniel K. Inouye Solar Telescope which saw first light in 2019.
+The GST was the largest clear-aperture solar telescope in the world, able to resolve features on the Sun less than 50 km across, until it was replaced by the 4-meter Daniel K. Inouye Solar Telescope, which saw first light in 2019.
 The telescope was named the Goode Solar Telescope in July 2017.

 Other telescopes in BBSO include the 10 cm Full Disk H-alpha (FDHA) Patrol Telescope, located in an additional small building called the Ash Dome.
 It is co-mounted with another small telescope dedicated to observing earthshine.
 The observatory also hosts a station of the Global Oscillation Network Group, an experiment in helioseismology operated by the National Solar Observatory.
 It is located at the shore end of the causeway and began operating in 1995.